-I am a resident at Heritage Drive, Guelph ON and am vehemently against the following changes in our Planning ByLaws as follows.
+I am a resident at Vaughan Street and am vehemently against the following changes in our Planning ByLaws as follows.

-1. 1.
-Changing the Planning Rues to allow a High Rise apartment building on the corner of Gordon and Vaughan streets.
+1. Changing the Planning Rules to allow a high rise apartment building on the corner of Gordon and Vaughan Streets.

-Reid's Development wants to increase the maximum height of the existing 'Neighbourhood Commercial Centre' use on the property to permit a 9 storey building.
+Reid's Development wants to increase the maximum height of the existing 'Neighbourhood Commercial Centre' use on their site to permit a 9 storey building.
 This will be the first of several apartments that will be built on the northwest corner of Gordon and Vaughan Streets.
-Changing the planning rules now sets a dangerous precedent for this section of Gordon Street and does not bode well for future buildings.
+Changing the planning rules now sets a dangerous precedent for this section of Gordon Street and does not bode well for the future scale and intensity of building in the already congested area.